ldennington/cloud_computing_programming_assignments/assignment_2/milestone_1/README.md

 ### Reviewing applicable materials

 Quinn's time: N/A

-Lessley's time: 60 minutes
+Lessley's time: 1 hour

-Total time: 60 minutes
+Total time: 1 hour

 Watched videos of in-class lectures on ansible/vagrant to ensure basic understanding of these tools before attempting to use them.
 Also pulled/reviewed the following directories from the Scaffolding Code: